Azure/pixel_level_land_classification/batchai/setup.md

 ### Create an Azure Batch AI cluster

 We will create an Azure Batch AI cluster containing two NC6 Ubuntu DSVMs.
 This two-GPU cluster will be used to train our model and then apply it to previously-unseen data.
-Before executing the command below, ensure that the `cluster.json` file provided in this repository (which specifies the Python packages that should be installed during setup) has been downloaded to your computer and is available on the path.
+Before executing the command below, ensure that the `cluster.json` file provided in this repository (which specifies the Python packages that should be installed during setup) has been downloaded to your computer and is available on the path (you may need to change directories to the `batchai` folder of your cloned copy of this repository).
 We also recommend that you change the username and password to credentials of your choice.
 ```
 az batchai cluster create -n batchaidemo --user-name lcuser --password lcpassword --afs-name batchai --image UbuntuDSVM --vm-size STANDARD_NC6 --max 2 --min 2 --storage-account-name %STORAGE_ACCOUNT_NAME% --container-name blobfuse --container-mount-path blobfuse -c cluster.json --resource-group %AZURE_RESOURCE_GROUP% --location eastus
 ```